Balance8/wdi-dt-57/work/w07/d5/03-04-thirsty-mongoose-lab/thirsty-mongoose-lab.md

 There are `pre`/`post` "hooks" (middleware) available on Mongoose models.

 These can really come in handy in such cases as when completely deleting a bar or beer, and then having to remove it from all of the arrays where it was referenced.
+In other words, we can to these event hooks to avoid orphan `ObjectId`s in the `bars` and `beers` arrays.

 For example: